Arsenal's Invincibles claim Premier League title at White Hart Lane

 The north London derby is the capital's stellar fixture and one of the most passionately-contested clashes of the season.

-After Arsenal's dominance in the modern era, Tottenham supporters will feel they have gained the upper hand over their rivals with back-to-back finishes above the Gunners since 2016/17.
+After Arsenal's dominance in the modern era, Tottenham supporters will feel they have gained the upper hand over their rivals with three successive finishes above the Gunners since 2016/17.

 Here, Sky Sports takes an interactive look at how the competition between the two London clubs has evolved throughout the Premier League years.

 See which players and managers have come and gone.
 Find out whether finance has shaped each side's fortunes.
 Recall the moments that defined the derbies and see which kits they wore...